rocketpowerkille/Tare/docs/BAZANTIC_INTEGRATION.md

 proof of testnet funding. `tare-demo` below is a local grant name, not a shared project account.
 Use a new name if it already exists.

+### Grant budget versus session lifetime

+- `--cap 0.01` is the grant's total spending ceiling, not a wallet deposit.
+- `--max-amount 0.001` caps a single session request. `--yes` approves that bounded request when you run it; copying the command does not make a request.
+- At the documented 0.001 test USDC price, `0.01 / 0.001 = 10`: an unused grant
+  covers at most **10 session purchases** if the price stays unchanged and no other calls spend from it.
+Prior charges can leave fewer; ten returned codes are not guaranteed.
+Other gateway tools can have different prices.
+- This is **not ten analyses**.
+One accepted access code supports multiple ordinary Tare API requests until it expires, subject to quotas and provider availability.
+Reuse it rather than buying a code for each check.
+- Inspect remaining grant budget and test USDC balance if a payment is rejected.
+  A fresh grant still needs funds; do not automatically increase spending or repeatedly request sessions.
+Login, spend authorization, session access and Recipe execution are separate concepts.

+### Install and obtain an access code

 Install/update the CLI and sign in first.
 Login manages the Bazantic account; the grant separately authorizes bounded spending.
 These examples use Git Bash, macOS or Linux shell quoting, not PowerShell or Command Prompt: